One should examine oneself for a very long time before thinking of condemning others. Moliere

 Challenge: Your time and energy is much better spent examining and working on your own faults and shortcomings than on observing and judgmentally pointing them out in others.
 Turn your attention inward, not outward.
 Instead of trying to get others to comply and live up to your standards, make sure you are doing a good job of doing that yourself.
 Never ever overly criticize in others the same fault and problems you have in yourself.

 Wisdom: The essence of immorality is the tendency to make an exception of myself.
 Jane Addams

 Though I speak with the tongues of men and of angels, and have not charity, I am become as sounding brass, or a tinkling cymbal.
 I Cor.
 1:13

 For if a man think himself to be something, when he is nothing, he deceiveth himself.
 Galatians 6:3

 Thou hypocrite, first cast out the beam out of thine own eye; and then shalt thou see clearly to cast out the mote out of thy brother’s eye.
 Matthew 7:5

-If we are guided by a spirit of love we will overcome our tendency to be hypocritical and self righteous.
-If we have love in our heart, we will care and be concerned and not be judgmental or condescending toward others.
-The more we judge others for their shortcomings, weaknesses, faults and problems, the more we will be judged.
+If we are truly guided by a spirit of love we will overcome our tendency to be hypocritical and self-righteous.
+If we have love in our heart, we will be more caring and concerned and not be judgmental or condescending toward others.
+The more we judge others of their shortcomings, weaknesses, faults and problems, the more we will be judged.
 We are not qualified to judge, God is the only one qualified to judge the thoughts and minds of others.

-Prayer: Anytime I am tempted to judge others, help me to see myself as I am and very unqualified to judge others.
+Prayer: When I am tempted to judge others, help me to see myself as I am and very unqualified to judge others.